Gavin1937/MoonRegistration/platforms/js/README.md

   * `All` - All modules of the library
 * You also use [build arguments from the core library](../../BUILDING.md#cmake-build-arguments).
 However, flags `MR_BUILD_SHARED_LIBS` and `OPENCV_DIR` are automatically set by the CMakeLists file in this folder.
 And flag `MR_ENABLE_OPENCV_NONFREE` isn't available due to OpenCV.js doesn't support non-free module & algorithm yet.
 [Checkout this list of available features](https://github.com/opencv/opencv/blob/4.x/platforms/js/opencv_js.config.py)

+> [!NOTE]
-> Regarding to the registration algorithms available in WebAssembly, we have following algorithms:
+> We have following registration algorithms available in MoonRegistration JavaScript library:
 > * SIFT
 > * ORB
 > * AKAZE